Rance Tidal Power Station

 The Rance Tidal Power Station is a tidal power station located on the estuary of the Rance River in Brittany, France.

-Opened in 1966 as the world's first tidal power station, it is currently operated by Électricité de France and was for 45 years the largest tidal power station in the world by installed capacity until the South Korean Sihwa Lake Tidal Power Station surpassed it in 2011.
+Opened in 1966 as the world's first tidal power station, the 240-megawatt (MW) facility was the largest such power station in the world by installed capacity for 45 years until the 254-MW South Korean Sihwa Lake Tidal Power Station surpassed it in 2011.

+Characteristics

+The power station has 24 turbines.
+These reach total peak output at 240 MW, and produce an annual output of approximately 500 GWh (2023: 506 GWh; 491 GWh in 2009, 523 GWh in 2010); thus the average output is approximately 57 MW, and the capacity factor is approximately 24%.

+The turbines are "bulb" Kaplan turbines, of nominal power 10 MW; their diameter is 5.35 m, each has 4 blades, their nominal rotation speed is 93.75 rpm and their maximal speed 240 rpm.
+Half of the turbines were built from martensitic stainless steel, the other half from aluminium bronze.
+The plant is equipped with cathodic protection against corrosion.

-Its 24 turbines reach peak output at 240 megawatts (MW) and average 57 MW, a capacity factor of approximately 24%.
-At an annual output of approximately 500 GWh (491 GWh in 2009, 523 GWh in 2010), it supplies 0.12% of the power demand of France.
-The power density is of the order of 2.6 W/m2.
-The cost of electricity production is estimated at /kWh.
+It supplies 0.12% of the power demand of France.
+The power density is of the order of 2.6 kW/m2.
+The cost of electricity production is estimated at 0.12€/kWh.

 The barrage is 750 m long, from Brebis point in the west to Briantais point in the east.
 The power plant portion of the dam is 332.5 m long and the tidal basin measures 22.5 km2.